NomicFoundation/hardhat/docs/README.md

 ## Theming

 The documentation section is Themable.
-A user can switch between light, dark and high contrast themes for their convenience.
-There is also an "Auto" setting when theme is selected based on a user system settings.
+Users can switch between light, dark and high-contrast themes for convenience.
+There is also an "Auto" setting based on user system settings when the theme is selected.

-Theming solution provides abilities to switch themes, keep the selected value in user's local storage, seamlessly keep selected page on navigating and page refreshing.
+Theming solution provides abilities to switch themes, keep the selected value in the user's local storage, seamlessly keep a designated page on navigating and page refreshing.

 We manage themes by applying a CSS class to the HTML body.
-Each component has special selectors in its CSS to reflect change color depending on selected theme.
+Each component has special selectors in its CSS to reflect and change color depending on the selected theme.
 To support themes, components should provide styles for all app themes (add selectors and specify colors).

 Landing pages don't support themes.